smeijer/leaflet-geosearch/readme.md

 }).addTo(map);
 ````

-Some people are really loving open source and by that openstreetmap
+Some people are really loving open source and by that I mean OpenStreetMap

 ````
 new L.Control.GeoSearch({